snewolnivekios/HideNavTabBarsDemo/README.md

 See the post for more information.

 ### Demonstrates:
-- User-initiated hiding and showing (and time-delay hiding) of a navigation bar and/or tab bar through the use of the `BarsViewController`.
+- User-initiated hiding and showing (and time-delay hiding) of a navigation bar and/or tab bar
+- Using a plist to define table view strings strings
+- Using a protocol to model table view cells
-- Protocol for modeling table view cells that have a title label, detail label, and switch
+- Dynamically sizing table view cells
 - Protocol-based MVC model `BarsSettingsModel`

 ### Reusable Components: